 “Teaching music is not my main purpose.
 I want to make good citizens.
 If children hear fine music from the day of their birth and learn to play it, they develop sensitivity, discipline and endurance.
 They get a beautiful heart.” – Dr. Shinichi Suzuki

-Karin has completed “Every Child Can” and Piano Unit 1 classes via Suzuki Association of the Americas and plans to continue her education annually.
+Karin has completed “Every Child Can” as well as Piano Unit 1 & 2 classes via Suzuki Association of the Americas and plans to continue her education annually.
 You can visit her SAA profile here.

 A passion for children

 Karin has 4+ years experience providing behavioral and academic support to children/adolescents with various mental health diagnoses.
 Her clients included children with autism spectrum disorder, ADHD, anxiety/depression, PTSD, among others.

 The Suzuki Method was founded by Dr. Shinichi Suzuki, a Japanese violinist.
 Suzuki originally developed this unique approach to teaching music for his own instrument, the violin.
 However, materials are now available for viola, cello, bass, piano, flute, harp, guitar, recorder, organ and voice.

 Suzuki based his approach on the belief that “Musical ability is not an inborn talent but an ability which can be developed.
 Any child who is properly trained can develop musical ability, just as all children develop the ability to speak their mother tongue.
 The potential of every child is unlimited.”

 There are some special features of Suzuki’s approach that differentiate it from traditional learning.
 Karin holds to each of these principles in her own teaching.